liberize/ssc/README.md

 This is a simple tool to turn script to binary, inspired by shc.

-ssc itself is not a compiler such as cc, it rather generates c++ source code with the script code, then uses c++ compiler to compile a binary which behaves exactly like the original script.
+ssc itself is not a compiler such as cc, it rather generates c++ source code with script code, then uses c++ compiler to compile a binary which behaves exactly like the original script.

-Upon execution, the compiled binary will replace current process with real script interpreter process, and fork a child process to pipe the script code to parent process to execute.
+Upon execution, the compiled binary will call real script interpreter, and fork a child process to pipe script code to the interpreter to execute.

 **This tool doesn't generate standalone binary.
 A script interpreter (systemwide, bundled or embeded) is neccessary for the binary to run.**